Ten years on, Hurricane Katrina's scars endure for black New Orleans

 Yet some who came back say they live in a different New Orleans.
 Tracie L. Washington, director of the nonprofit Louisiana Justice Institute, returned to New Orleans after evacuating.
 Today she says something feels off in the city.

-She compares it to a missed beat in the brass band parades, called second lines, that weave through its traditionally African-American neighbourhoods on many Sundays.
+She compares it to a missed beat in the brass band parades, called second lines, that weave through its traditionally African-American neighborhoods on many Sundays.

 "I'm just one of the survivors," she said.
 "There shouldn’t be so few."